Cretaceous–Paleogene extinction event: Extinction patterns

 Similar, but more complex, patterns have been found in the oceans.
 Extinction was more severe among animals living in the water column than among animals living on or in the sea floor.
 Animals in the water column are almost entirely dependent on primary production from living phytoplankton, while animals on the ocean floor always or sometimes feed on detritus.
 The impact's blockage of sunlight devastated marine food webs which relied on photosynthetic plankton, and “the oceans may have very well returned to a single-celled state that the world had not seen in over half a billion years.”
-Consequently, coccolithophores—vital to the open ocean ecosystem during the late Cretaceous—were nearly eradicated, however researchers have theorized that surviving mixotrophic coccolithophores, capable of movement and ingestion of prey particles in addition to photosynthesis (versus those that could only photosynthesize for nutrition), were critical to restoring the algal food web over time.
+Consequently, coccolithophores—vital to the open ocean ecosystem during the late Cretaceous—were nearly eradicated; however, researchers have theorized that surviving mixotrophic coccolithophores, capable of movement and ingestion of prey particles in addition to photosynthesis, were critical to restoring the algal food web over time.
 Coccolithophorids and mollusks (including ammonites, rudists, freshwater snails, and mussels), and those organisms whose food chain included these shell builders, became extinct or suffered heavy losses.
-For example, it is thought that ammonites were the principal food of mosasaurs, a group of giant marine reptiles that became extinct at the boundary.
+For example, it is thought that ammonites were the principal prey of mosasaurs, a group of giant marine reptiles that became extinct during the K–Pg event.

 The K–Pg extinction had a profound effect on the evolution of life on Earth.
 The elimination of dominant Cretaceous groups allowed other organisms to take their place, causing a remarkable amount of species diversification during the Paleogene Period.
 After the K–Pg extinction event, biodiversity required substantial time to recover, despite the existence of abundant vacant ecological niches.
 Evidence from the Salamanca Formation suggests that biotic recovery was more rapid in the Southern Hemisphere than in the Northern Hemisphere.

-Despite the massive loss of life inferred to have occurred during the extinction, and a number of geologic formations worldwide that span the boundary, only a few fossil sites contain direct evidence of the mass mortality that occurred exactly at the K-Pg boundary.
-These include the Tanis site of the Hell Creek Formation in North Dakota, USA, which contains a high number of well-preserved fossils that appear to have been buried in a catastrophic flood event that was likely caused by the impact.
-Another important site is the Hornerstown Formation in New Jersey, USA, which has prominent layer at the K-Pg boundary known as the Main Fossiliferous Layer (MFL) containing a thanatocoenosis of disarticulated vertebrate fossils, which was likely also caused by a catastrophic flood from the impact.
+Despite the massive loss of life inferred to have occurred during the extinction, and a number of geologic formations worldwide that span the boundary, only a few fossil sites contain direct evidence of the mass mortality that occurred exactly at the K–Pg boundary.
+These include the Tanis site of the Hell Creek Formation in North Dakota, United States, which contains a high number of well-preserved fossils that appear to have been buried in a catastrophic flood event likely caused by the impact.
+Another important site is the Hornerstown Formation in New Jersey, United States, which has a prominent layer at the K–Pg boundary known as the Main Fossiliferous Layer (MFL).
+It contains a mass accumulation of disarticulated vertebrate remains, likely deposited by a catastrophic impact‑related flood.